Partner Visa

 When we talk about ‘acceptable processing time’, this is most relevant if you’re applying while outside Australia.
 We know that for offshore partner visas, 50% of applications are processed within 16 months.
 Would you be comfortable waiting upwards of 16 months to be reunited with your partner in Australia?

-💡 Matilda Tip: The visa processing times listed on the Home Affairs website can be incredibly misleading for offshore partner visas.
+Matilda Tip The visa processing times listed on the Home Affairs website can be incredibly misleading for offshore partner visas.
 Each offshore office has its own average processing times, which can skew the accuracy of these average figures.
 For example, offices in Dubai have processing times of years, while offices in London and Berlin can offer processing within six to nine months.

 But this pathway can be fraught with complications, such as being stuck on a bridging visa for an extended period of time or needing to switch bridging visas if you want to travel outside Australia.
 That’s why it’s important to seek professional advice to find out if this option is right for your situation.